redwoodjs/redwood/docs/docs/uploads.md

 In essence, these utility functions expect to take an object very similar to the Prisma data argument (the data you're passing to your `create`, `update`), but with File objects at fields `avatar`, and `document` instead of strings.

-If your `File` is in a different key (or a key did you did not configure in the upload config), it will be ignored and left as is.
+If your `File` is in a different key (or a key did you did not configure in the upload config), it will be ignored and left as-is.
 :::

 ### Processing File lists